inrotation/quest-submissions/README.md

 # Chapter 1, Day 2:
 The Pillars of Cadence programming language (& their usefulness!)

 1. Safety and Security - self-explanatory; should be the hallmark of any smart contract language worth its muster!
 2. Clarity - code that is simple for developers to express intent and readers to comprehend serve to ensure safety
-	3. Approachability -Similarities in syntax to other programming languages ensures a low barrier to entry for interested software developers
+3. Approachability - Similarities in syntax to other programming languages ensures a low barrier to entry for interested software developers.
 4. Developer Experience - clarity in error messages will help developers debug sans frustration.
 5. Resource Oriented Programming